-Add accounts: Click to add a new ONVIF account.
-Account: Enter a unique account name.New password: Enter a password for the account.
+Add accounts: Click to add a new ONVIF account.Account: Enter a unique account name.New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.Repeat password: Enter the same password again.Role:

-Administrator: Has full access to all settings.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.Repeat password: Enter the same password again.Role: Administrator: Has full access to all settings.
 Administrators can also add, update, and remove other accounts.

-- Operator: Has access to all settings except:

-- Operator: Has access to all settings ex

-- All System settings.

-- Adding apps.

-- Media account: Allows access to the video stream only.
+- Operator: Has access to all settings except: - All System settings. - Adding apps. - Media account: Allows access to the video stream only.